 Term Life Insurance Policy

 Term life insurance policy extends for a specific number of years, then terminates.
 In addition, the policyholders get to select the term when they purchase the policy, and common terms are 15, 20, or 30 years.
 Moreover, the best-term life insurance plans equalize affordability with long-term monetary stability.
-Below are some prominent types of life insurance policies:
+These typically have lower monthly premiums and cover the time of your life that is most important.
+However, they typically don’t have cash value and have an upper age limit.

 -